dy1z/docs/content/docs/development/build-process.md

   </div>
 </div>

-## 4. Copy sources to output dir
+## 3. Copy sources to output dir

 Your source templates and assets are copied to the destination directory defined in your config.
 This is so that we can then process them in place.

-At this point, if you're developing locally with `maizzle build` or `maizzle serve` (both of which use the base `config.js`), the compiled Tailwind CSS is output to a file in your destination directory - it helps with class autocompletion in some editors.

-## 5. Compile and output templates
+## 4. Compile and output templates

 Each Template is parsed and compiled in place, in your destination directory: